 At some universities, foreign language may be required in certain programs that lead to the Bachelor of Arts Degree.
 Complete information regarding foreign language requirements at each university may be found on the transfer and articulation web sites of the Tennessee Board of Regents and the University of Tennessee System.
 Community college students are encouraged to be familiar with foreign language requirements at the universities and, if applicable, complete the requirements before transferring.

-For more information contact:

-Dearl Lampley at
+Melissa Walker at

-dlampley@columbiastate.edu or 931.540.2678
+mwalker22@columbiastate.edu or 931.540.2615

 or

-Science, Technology and Math Division office at
+Science, Technology and Math Division office at 931.540.2710

-931.540.2710